-Respectively, one of the more exciting and useful questions you can ask along with how your customers found you is what they were looking for when they did stumble upon your site in the first place.
+Respectively, one of the more exciting and useful questions you can ask along with how your customers found you are what they were looking for when they did stumble upon your site in the first place.
 How does that help your business?

 In order to extract some actionable information out of the survey, follow up by asking them if:

-– they found you while they were looking for a solution to a problem they had
+- They found you while they were looking for a solution to a problem they had

-– they were googling for popular representatives of your niche or industry
+- They were googling for popular representatives of your niche or industry

-– they found your while trying to acquire a new skill
+- They found your while trying to acquire a new skill

-– they were looking to substitute a service or a product they’re using with yours?
+- They were looking to substitute a service or a product they’re using with yours?